MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_WVD_applications_ADDS.md

      -TemplateParameterFile $HOME/az140-42_azuredeploycl42.parameters.json
    ```

    > **Note**: Wait for the deployment to complete before you proceed to the next task.
-This might take about than 10 minutes.
+This might take about 10 minutes.

 #### Task 3: Prepare the Azure VM running Windows 10 for MSIX packaging